borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 #### Database client on the host

 But what if borgmatic is running on the host?

+<span class="minilink minilink-addedin">New in version 2.0.8</span> You can
-You can connect to the database container by specifying its container name or id:
+connect to the database container by specifying its container name or ID:

 ```yaml
 postgresql_databases: